Bengal vs Maine Coon: Ultimate Breed Comparison Guide

 Defining Features

-• Powerful, muscular neck and hind legs slightly longer than the front.
+• Powerfully built with hind legs slightly longer than the front, giving them an athletic posture.

-• Rectangular body shape with a broad chest.
+• A sturdy, rectangular body and a broad chest.

-• Tufted paws that act as natural snowshoes.
+• Massive, tufted paws that work like natural snowshoes.

 Temperament and Personality